tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 Database file format version `4` was introduced to support persisting and reading the new 32-bit floating point type.

-Starting with release (#TODO), Hyper uses 32-bit floats for the SQL types `real`, `float4`, and `float(p)` with `p <= 24`.
+Starting with release 0.0.19484, Hyper uses 32-bit floats for the SQL types `real`, `float4`, and `float(p)` with `p <= 24`.
 The types `double precision`, `float`, `float8`, and `float(p)` with `p >= 25`
 still use 64-bit doubles.